736m

-Our mission is to protect and empower New Zealanders suffering from domestic violence.
+Our purpose is to protect and empower women and children worldwide suffering from domestic violence.

 80%

-of domestic violence incidents go unreported.
+is the estimated number of domestic violence incidents that go unreported.
 Suggesting we could be dealing with as many as 850,000 incidents per year.
+(3)

 What we do